jkot16/order-flow-ai/README.md

 ## 1. Overview

-**OrderFlowAI** is a containerized, end-to-end system for managing and tracking customer orders through a connected set of tools and automations:
+OrderFlowAI is a containerized AI-driven system for real-time order tracking, KPI reporting, and automated customer notifications.

 This project was inspired by real-world logistics and customer service workflows.
 It combines AI assistants, process automation, and reporting – directly matching the skills and tools required in modern AI/ML-driven business analytics and RPA environments.